Bank of America® Unlimited Cash Rewards Credit Card review: Earn 1.5% on all purchases

 If you are a Bank of America cardholder, it starts to make even more sense to have this card because - well, it's a good credit card at your own bank.

-That said, if you're a Preferred Rewards member, it really begins to make sense because, as noted, you'll be getting more back than 1.5%.
-You'll receive 25% to 75% more than 1.5%, which comes to about 1.87% to 2.62% cash back on every purchase.
+That said, if you’re a Bank of America Preferred Rewards member, it really begins to make sense because, as noted, you’ll be getting more back than 1.5%.
+You’ll receive 25% to 75% more than 1.5%, which comes to about 1.87% to 2.62% cash back on every purchase.

 Moreover, if you have other Bank of America credit cards that earn cash back in bonus categories, the CardName can be a good one to use in addition to those cards for all of those "other" 1% purchases.